DigijEth/SetecGamingTokenManager/README.md

 **Update:** In the latest release, anti-bot features have been removed from token creation.
 This is only temporary as we add some new features and update our Metaplex functions.
 I apologize for the inconvenience.

+If framework.sh gives you an error, please try framework_rc.sh

 **Setec Gaming Lab's
 – All-In-One Token Creator**